U.S. Route 195: Route description

 US 195 runs 94.02 mi in Idaho and Washington and is listed in its entirety as part of the National Highway System, a system of roads crucial to the nation's economy, defense and mobility.
 As a state highway in both states, the roadway is maintained by the Idaho Transportation Department (ITD) and Washington State Department of Transportation (WSDOT).

 Idaho

 US 195 travels within Idaho for 0.577 mi from an interchange with US 95 to the Washington state line, entirely north of Lewiston atop the Lewiston Hill in unincorporated Nez Perce County.
 ITD surveys the roads under its control on a regular basis to measure the amount of traffic using the state's highways.
 These traffic counts are expressed in terms of annual average daily traffic (AADT), a calculation of the average daily number of vehicles on a segment of roadway.
 A July 2011 survey reported average daily traffic of 6,761 vehicles being served the US 95 interchange.

 Administratively, US 195 does not exist in Idaho.
-According to ITD's milepoint log, both carriageways are officially US 95 ramps into Washington state.
+According to ITD's milepoint log, the highway is officially a US 95 ramp into Washington state.